Septimus Stephen

 He was educated at Rev. W. H. Savigny's school and in 1858 became a solicitor's clerk, serving his articles with his brother Montagu Consett Stephen.
 He qualified as a solicitor in 1864 and went into partnership with his brother as Stephen and Stephen, later to become Stephen, Jaques and Stephen.
+A co-founding member in 1870 of Wallaroo FC, Sydney's first rugby union club.
 In 1882 he was elected to the New South Wales Legislative Assembly for Canterbury, serving until his appointment to the Legislative Council in 1887.
 He was severely affected by the 1890s drought, which damaged many of his investments in Queensland.
 He resigned from the Legislative Council in 1900 and died at East Woodhay in Hampshire the following year.